MS/DI students report enriched coursework and appreciate the opportunity to meet virtually and learn from colleagues throughout the US.

-MS/DI Program Overview
+MS-DI Program Overview

 This program of study is specifically designed for students who wish to simultaneously complete a Dietetic Internship and a Master of Science degree in Dietetic Systems Leadership.

-2023 Program Dates
+2024 Program Dates

-Start Date: May 15, 2023 End Date: May 2025 (dates TBD based on academic calendar)
+Start Date: May 13, 2024 End Date: May 2026 (dates TBD based on academic calendar)

 Holiday Breaks: As determined by the academic calendar for the first year of the program.
-During supervised practice, interns will typically have a break during Thanksgiving week and a break around the Christmas/New Year holidays.
+During supervised practice, interns typically have a break during Thanksgiving week and a break around the Christmas/New Year holidays.
 Additional holidays will be determined by preceptor schedule but are not guaranteed.

 Location